SneezyG/BugPilot/README.md

-# 🐞 BugPilot: AN AI Assistant for Bug Ticket Triage.
+# 🐞 BugPilot: An AI Assistant for Bug Ticket Triage.

 A Intelligent system that uses AI to classify bug reports and enables semantic search over historical tickets using embeddings and a Vector DB.